andrewmogan/confmodel/docs/README.md

 and is currently tied to the **Session** object.
 The constructor of the **Session** object constructs a **DisabledResources** object passing a reference to itself.
-**Any ResourceSet that is not referenced by a ResourceSet in the tree starting at the Session's segment relationship will not be considered by the disabling logic!**
+⚠️**Any ResourceSet that is not referenced by a ResourceSet in the tree starting at the Session's segment relationship will not be considered by the disabling logic!**